Skip to content

 Why “at least three copies”?
 You never want only one copy, and when something happens to one of your three copies, and it will, you want at least two more.
 That way, you always have a backup, even when you are working to restore a damaged or lost copy.
 The more critical the information, the more copies you may want to consider keeping.

-The real issue is downtime: how long can you work without your information and systems?
+The real issue is downtime: How long can you work without your information and systems?

 The 3-2-1 rule is only intended to make sure your data isn’t lost.
 But backing up is only the first part.
 Recovery is the second.